ihababdelkareem/video-summarization/README.md

 ### Description
 In this project, we approach video summarization as a keyframe extraction process.
-The imple- mented video summarization system converts input videos into a collection of static images called

-keyframes, each of which highlighting an event within the video.
-With keyframe extraction, we are

-able to provide an abstract representation of the video by a temporal sequence of images.
-Conse- quently, the video can be later referred to through its corresponding keyframes in order to facilitate

-efficient management of video data.
+The implemented video summarization system converts input videos into a collection of static images called keyframes, each of which highlighting an event within the video.
+With keyframe extraction, we are able to provide an abstract representation of the video by a temporal sequence of images.
+Consequently, the video can be later referred to through its corresponding keyframes in order to facilitate efficient management of video data.
 To test the quality of the implemented system, the widely used VSUMM dataset was considered.
 Results showed a correlation between our outputs and those provided through a human’s perspective, with up to 70% precision and 80% recall.
 Initially, the video is preprocessed and broken down into a less dense form.
 Secondly, the video is split into